Esri/i3s-spec/docs/2.0/statistics.pcsl.md

 # I3S point cloud scene layer: Attribute Statistics

 Contains statistics about each attribute.
 Statistics are useful to estimate attribute distribution and range.
+By convention,  statistics are stored by attribute at `layers/0/statistics/{attribute_id}`

 ### Related: